Reinforcement Learning from Compiler and Language Server Feedback: System Design for Feedback-Oriented Language Agents

 \subsection{Architecture Overview}

-The design of \system\ is centered on an \textit{orchestrator} that mediates all agent-server communication.
-This component manages the language‑server lifecycle (start/stop, capability negotiation, cancellation, restarts with backoff), synchronizes document state, and normalizes server responses, ultimately emitting \bundles.
+At the core of \system\ is an orchestrator that mediates all agent--tool communication.
+It manages the language server lifecycle (start/stop, capability negotiation, cancellation, and restart with backoff), synchronizes document state, normalizes server responses, and emits \bundles.
+Feedback from compilers and type checkers enters either through language server diagnostics or through adapters that expose the same bundle schema.

-Beyond session management, the orchestrator implements a lightweight cache to coalesce identical in‑flight queries (a single‑flight pattern) and serves subsequent callers from memoized bundles.
-A comprehensive tracing system captures all JSON‑RPC frames and workspace digests, enabling \replay\ to regenerate byte‑stable outputs offline for auditing and testing.
+Beyond session management, the orchestrator coalesces identical in-flight queries via a single-flight cache and serves later callers from memoized bundles.
+A tracing layer records JSON-RPC frames and workspace digests so that \replay\ can regenerate byte-stable outputs offline for auditing and regression testing.